jslate5/remotion/short-form-stitcher/README.md

 The workflow has two stages:

-1. **Outside this tool**: a custom GPT produces a JSON file of script lines.
+1. **Outside this tool**: a custom GPT produces a JSON file of script lines (and optional comma-separated **tags** per clip for tone/theme hints).
 You film and edit each line as a clip (overlays/b-roll already baked in) and save them to an external drive using a convention like `hook_001.mp4`, `cta_003.mp4`.
 2. **This tool**: ingest the JSON into SQLite, ask an LLM to assemble N unique orderings of clips per template, and render each ordering to an MP4 with Remotion.

 ## One-time setup